Douglas B-66 Destroyer: Background

 When the A-3 Skywarrior was in development for United States Navy, the project attracted attention from senior officers of the United States Air Force (USAF), who were skeptical regarding claims made about the design's specifications and capabilities.
 In particular, the USAF questioned its reported take-off weight of 68,000lb, suggesting that it would be impossible to achieve.
 USAF general Hoyt Vandenberg ridiculed the proposed A-3 as "making irresponsible claims".
 It has been suggested that this was a part of opposition within the USAF to the Navy's proposed "supercarriers": the United States-class, which would have carried the A-3, amongst other aircraft.

-However, while the supercarrier project did not proceed, flight testing of the A-3 validated its performance.
+While the supercarrier project did not proceed, flight testing of the A-3 validated its performance.
 It was recognized that the type was capable of carrying out mission profiles practically identical to that of the much larger Boeing B-47 Stratojet, operated by the USAF.
 This included an unrefuelled combat radius of almost 1,000 miles.
 This performance, coupled with the fact of development costs having already been paid by the Navy, as well as pressing needs highlighted by the Korean War, made the A-3 attractive to the USAF.
 Consequently, during the early 1950s, the USAF began to express interest in procuring a land-based variant.